gee-community/arcgis-earthengine-toolbox/docs/instruction.md

 4. Environment Settings:

-Users can modify environment settings like processing extents, output coordinate systems, and cell sizes through an additional expandable menu. **Environment settings are unnecessary for the ArcGEE Connector.**
+Users can modify environment settings like processing extents, output coordinate systems, and cell sizes through an additional expandable menu. **Environment settings are unnecessary for the GEE Connector.**

 ## Authentication Tools

 ### Authenticate Earth Engine

+**Note: If you have already installed Google Cloud SDK, you will need to set up the application default login for Earth Engine authentication.
+To do this, go to Installation.md and follow the instructions.
+This script is for users who do not have Google Cloud SDK.**

 This script authenticates the use of Google Earth Engine with provided Google account. **The user only needs to run this script once on the same computer.**